The clocks have gone back and burglars are celebrating – with more darkness comes more opportunity to break in and take your goods.

 “Now is the perfect time to think about home security, as the clocks go back and the days get shorter,” said Mark Hallam from Swinton Insurance.
-“All you need to do is take a few simple precautions, such as installing a burglar alarm, fitting a chain to the door, security doors & window grilles or even roller shutters, and ensuring you have appropriate insurance in place.”
+“All you need to do is take a few simple precautions, such as installing a burglar alarm, fitting a chain to the door, security shutters, security doors & window grilles or even roller shutters, and ensuring you have appropriate insurance in place.”

 This is a view shared by Su Snaith from estate agency Harrison Murray.
 “As we move further into autumn and winter, the days and nights are getting darker, but we aren’t suggesting that people live in fear.
 It is simply about adopting a practical, common-sense approach in assessing safety measures in your home.”

 There are five key areas to look at if you're trying to keep your things safe from opportunist thieves:

 Fit an alarm system: First off, you should think about having a British standard approved burglar alarm installed.
 Once you’ve done this, make sure you always set it when leaving your home.
 You might even want to consider having an alarm which has a direct link to the police.